Permissionless-Software-Foundation/psf-js-examples/minimal-ecash-wallet/README.md

 If you need to install node.js on your linux system, [here are the commands](https://gist.github.com/christroutner/a39f656850dc022b60f25c9663dd1cdd#install-nodejs).

 If you are trying to start from the first time, here is the recommended path to take when running examples:
 - [create-wallet](./create-wallet) to create a wallet.
-Send it a few cents of BCH to enable the other examples.
+Send it a few cents of XEC to enable the other examples.
-- [get-balance](./get-balance) to show the balance of the BCH in the wallet you just created and funded.
+- [get-balance](./get-balance) to show the balance of the XEC in the wallet you just created and funded.
-- [send-bch](./send-bch) makes an on-chain transaction by sending BCH from the wallet you created in the first example, back to itself.
+- [send-ecash](./send-ecash) makes an on-chain transaction by sending XEC from the wallet you created in the first example, back to itself.
 It generates a TXID that you can browse in a block explorer.